nestauk/dap_tutorials/prodigy_demo/basic_recipe/README.md

 After playing around with these different parameters and labelling a few examples, you should have a dataset of labelled examples. **NOTE:** Do not forget to save your annotations!

+You can also have a look at some data we labelled in advance, in `annotations.jsonl`.

 To learn about your labelled data, you can run the following commands:

 ```